thisispurefm/tech-docs/docs/tech-team/active-directory/new-active-directory-account.md

 ---
 layout: default
-title: New Windows Account (through Active Directory)
+title: New User Account
-parent: Windows
+parent: Active Directory
 grand_parent: Tech Team
 nav_order: 1
 ---

-# New Windows Account (through Active Directory)
+# New User Account

 This guide will take you through how to create a new user account on Active Directory('AD').